-Call for Abstracts for an Edited Volume
+Call for Abstracts for an Edited Volume (call is closed as abstracts have been accepted)

 Working Title: Breaking the Silence: Institutional Responsibility in Women’s Promotion to Full Professor